chairunisarj/Project_StudyCase/README.md

 # Project_StudyCase - Danny's Diner

 Thank you Danny Ma for creating the challenge.
 It really helps me to brushed my skills.
-When I first read about this challenge, I trid to solve it immediately.
+When I first read about this challenge, I tried to solve it immediately.
 Then I realized that I don't quite understand which SQL function to use.
 Until I read the conclusion part where Danny explained SQL functions this challenge covered, which are:
 * `Common Table Expressions`